Connect with us

 The cost of building a house in Kenya varies depending on many factors such as the typography of land, size of the building and specification of materials among other basics.

-However, it is possible to get an estimate of the amount needed for your house project by considering the square footage of your house, type of the house, and the quality of finishes.
+However, it is possible to get an estimate of the amount needed for your house project by considering the square footage of your house, the type of the house, and the quality of finishes.

-That being said, it is important to understand that the above aspects are quite general and can only give you a rough estimate of total costs.
+That being said, it is important to understand that the above aspects are quite general and can only give you a rough estimate of the total costs.

 You will need to hire a quantity surveyor for accurate budget estimates.
 You can check with the Institute of Quantity Surveyors of Kenya for a list of quantity surveyors in the country.